-2021-2029 Actions and Objectives: Funding: Maintain an inventory of vacant and underutilized sites, post the inventory on City website, and provide information to interested developers.
+- Maintain an inventory of vacant and underutilized sites, post the inventory on City website, and provide information to interested developers.
+(Update annually). - Maintain an inventory of City-owned properties and other surplus sites owned by other public agencies, e.g., school district property, that may be appropriate for residential uses.
 (Update annually).
-Departmental budget Maintain an inventory of City-owned properties and other surplus sites owned by other public agencies, e.g., school district property, that may be appropriate for residential uses.
-(Update annually).
-Adhere to the Surplus Land Act requirements if city-owned properties are identified for disposition.
-Responsible Agencies: Community Development - Planning Division

-• Play an active role in facilitating lot consolidation, particularly as it relates to parcels listed in the sites inventory.
+Adhere to the Surplus Land Act requirements if city-owned properties are identified for disposition. - Play an active role in facilitating lot consolidation, particularly as it relates to parcels listed in the sites inventory.
 For example, the City will work with non-profit developers and owners of small sites to identify and consolidate parcels to facilitate the development of housing affordable to lower-income households.
 The lot consolidation procedure will be posted on the City website and discussed with developers during the preliminary review team process.
-(Ongoing). • By October 2023, in compliance with AB 1397, establish a formal procedure in the Municipal Code to provide for by-right approval of projects with 20% lower income units on reuse sites from the previous cycle of Housing Element.
-(Ongoing). • Actively market the Housing Element sites by conducting outreach to all property owners and developers not less than twice per vear.
+(Ongoing). - By October 2023, in compliance with AB 1397, establish a formal procedure in the Municipal Code to provide for by-right approval of projects with 20% lower income units on reuse sites from the previous cycle of Housing Element.
+(Ongoing).

+Actively market the Housing Element sites by conducting outreach to all property owners and developers not less than twice per year.